rocknsm/rock-docs/docs/services/zeek.md

-# Bro
+# Zeek

+> Note: While "Zeek" is the new name of the project, directories, service files, and binaries still (for now) retain the "bro" name.

 ## Overview
-Bro is used to provide network protocol analysis within ROCK.
+Zeek (the artist formerly known as Bro) is used to provide network protocol analysis within ROCK.
 It is extremely customizable, and it is encouraged that you take advantage of this.

-When deploying custom Bro scripts, please be sure to store them under a subdirectory of `/usr/share/bro/site/scripts/`.
+When deploying custom Zeek scripts, please be sure to store them under a subdirectory of `/usr/share/bro/site/scripts/`.
 We can't guarantee that your customizations won't be overwritten by Ansible if you don't follow this pattern.

 ## Management

 ### Service
-Bro is deployed as a systemd unit, called **bro**.
+Zeek is deployed as a systemd unit, called `bro.service`.
 Normal systemd procedures apply here:

 ```